Dry & Watery Eyes Service

 • Watery eyes: in some cases your body will over compensate for poor tear quality by continually trying to flush away the sensation.
 These watery tears are too runny to lubricate the eye properly so it becomes a vicious circle

-• Sore or red eyelids: Lid problems can cause or be the cause of dry eye as this is where some of the oil glands are situated
+• Sore or red eyelids: lid problems can cause or be the cause of dry eye as this is where some of the oil glands are situated

 Polarised Lenses